karimtarek4/fraud-pipeline-patrol/data/README.md

 # 📁 `data/` Directory

-The `data/` directory is the **source of truth** for all raw and processed data used in the fraud detection pipeline.
+The `data/` directory is the **source of truth** for all raw and processed data used in early stages of fraud detection pipeline.
 It contains:

 ---